camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/05-cdi-java-ee-integration/04-expression-resolving.html.md

 ---

 title: 'Expression Resolving'
-category: 'Cdi and Java EE Integration'
+category: 'CDI and Java EE Integration'

 ---

-The `camunda-engine-cdi` library exposes Cdi beans via Expression Language, using a custom resolver.
+The `camunda-engine-cdi` library exposes CDI beans via Expression Language, using a custom resolver.
 This makes it possible to reference beans from the process:

 ```xml
 <userTask id="authorizeBusinessTrip" name="Authorize Business Trip"